Miserlou/SoundScrape/README.md

 --------

 SoundScrape can also pull down albums from Bandcamp.
 For Bandcamp pages, use the *-b* argument along with an artist's username or a specific URL.
 It only downloads one album at a time.
 This works with all of the other arguments, except *-d* as Bandcamp streams only come at one bitrate, as far as I can tell.

+Note: Currently, when using the *-n* argument, the limit is evaluated for each album separately.

 ```bash
 soundscrape warsaw -b -f